 Heavy machinery smoothens and eases many of the construction tasks.
-However, the operator is required to have a complete training and license to work in construction and general industries in California.
+However, the operator is required to have complete training and a license to work in construction and general industries in California.
 Being licensed adds weight to your resume and enhances the safety of operators and other people present on the site.
 In 2007, OSHA, California introduced new regulatory laws for crane operators’ licensing.
-Gaining knowledge about the licensing regulations is imperative to operate a crane in California.
+Gaining knowledge about licensing regulations is imperative to operating a crane service in California.

 Here is everything you need to know about becoming a licensed crane operator in California–

-- The tests must be given to accredited crane operator testing organizations like the National Commission for the Certification of Crane Operators (NCCCO) or Crane Institute Certification (CIC).
+- The tests must be given to accredited crane operators testing organizations like the National Commission for the Certification of Crane Operators (NCCCO) or Crane Institute Certification (CIC).

 - You may be exempted from certification law if the crane capacity you operate is 2000 lbs or less.
 However, training is recommended.

 - The certification is valid only for 5 years.
 The operator should apply for a retest 12 months before the expiration date of their current license.

 - You must be 18 years of age minimum.

 - You must have a current DOT physical examination card.
 If not, you will need to have a physical examination performed.